 - Signing Up

-Students must complete the Application for Graduation by April 1 to be eligible to receive tickets for their guests at the Commencement ceremony and to have your name included in the Commencement Program.
+Students must complete the Graduation Application by April 1 to be eligible to receive tickets for their guests at the spring Commencement ceremony and to have your name included in the Commencement Program.
 Students must also indicate on their application if they wish to attend (or not attend) the Commencement ceremony so the College Bookstore and the Scheduling, Events and Conference Services can make the necessary arrangements.

 - Receiving Honors